mstocco/mariostoc.co/content/traininglog/20230129-challenge2023-21weeksout.md

 The effort was enough to get Garmin to estimate my Lactate Threshold at 155 bpm and a pace of 5:03 /km.
 Almost identical to this time last year.
 The last time I ran with enough time/intensity to trigger a reading was last April.

 <!---->
-## THURSDAY FEB 2
+## THURSDAY FEB 2 🌤
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**
 <sup><br />Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>

 ### PLANNED WORKOUT
-Pre-Bike: Dead bugs, breathing, and glute bridges.
+Dead bugs, breathing, and glute bridges.

 Ride 75 minutes:
 30 minutes easy spinning to warm up.